Regional Compliance Hub: Recycling, Electronics, HHW & Bulk Trash — Louisville / Jefferson County, KY

 Louisville / Jefferson County Fines & Penalties Snapshot

-• Restricted Item Risk: Electronics, hazardous materials, batteries, chemicals, tires, mattresses, and large items should be routed to the correct Louisville Metro drop-off options.
-Misrouting these materials can trigger contamination, fire risk, hauler issues, and site cleanup costs.
+- Restricted Item Routing: Electronics, hazardous materials (Haz Bin), batteries, and tires must be routed to Metro drop-off options.
+Misrouting these into your dumpsters can trigger fire risks and site cleanup costs.

 Louisville / Jefferson County Multifamily Compliance Checklist

-Want to stay ahead of recycling, bulk trash, and solid-waste risk in Louisville?
+Want to bridge the waste management gap in Louisville?
 Request a Free Compliance Audit for your Louisville-area property.
-We’ll review your current hauler setup, right-size containers and service, design a resident-friendly valet trash & recycling program, and help you build inspector-ready documentation that aligns with Louisville Metro / Jefferson County expectations.
+We’ll review your district status, right-size your containers, and design a resident-friendly valet program that aligns with Metro Louisville / Jefferson County expectations.

 Interested in talking about how we can work together?
 Here's our contact info.